End-to-End Training for Autoregressive Video Diffusion via Self-Resampling: Related Works

 \section{Related Works}

 \textbf{Bidirectional Video Generation.} Bidirectional video generation refers to non-causal models that synthesize all frames jointly, allowing each frame to attend to both past and future context.
 Early efforts leveraged GANs~\cite{tulyakov2018mocogan, skorokhodov2022stylegan} or adapted UNet-based text-to-image diffusion models~\cite{blattmann2023align, guo2023animatediff, blattmann2023stable, bar2024lumiere}.
-Inspired by SoRA~\cite{videoworldsimulators2024}, the field shifted towards 3D autoencoders and scalable Diffusion Transformers (DiT)~\cite{peebles2023scalable}, where all video tokens interact via self-attention, with text conditions injected through MMDiT-style fusion~\cite{esser2024scaling, kong2024hunyuanvideo, guo2025long} or separate cross-attention layers.
-State-of-the-art systems include commercial models such as Veo~\cite{veo}, Seedance~\cite{gao2025seedance}, Kling~\cite{kling}, as well as open-source ones like CogVideoX~\cite{yang2024cogvideox}, LTX-Video~\cite{hacohen2024ltx}, HunyuanVideo~\cite{kong2024hunyuanvideo}, and WAN~\cite{wan2025wan}.
+Inspired by Sora~\cite{videoworldsimulators2024}, the field shifted toward 3D autoencoders and scalable Diffusion Transformers (DiT)~\cite{peebles2023scalable}, where all video tokens interact via self-attention, with text conditions injected through MMDiT-style fusion~\cite{esser2024scaling, kong2024hunyuanvideo, guo2025long} or separate cross-attention layers.
+State-of-the-art systems include commercial models such as Veo~\cite{veo}, Seedance~\cite{gao2025seedance}, Kling~\cite{kling}, as well as open-source ones like CogVideoX~\cite{yang2024cogvideox}, LTX-Video~\cite{hacohen2024ltx}, HunyuanVideo~\cite{kong2024hunyuanvideo}, and Wan~\cite{wan2025wan}.
 Our approach is built with a DiT-based video diffusion backbone.

-\textbf{Autoregressive Video Generation.} Recently, autoregressive video generation~\cite{li2024arlon, liu2024mardini, weng2024art, zhang2025generative, yuan2025lumos, ren2025autoregressive, henschel2025streamingt2v, gu2025starflow, liu2025infinitystar} has gained significant traction due to its potential in world and game simulation.
+\textbf{Autoregressive Video Generation.} Recently, autoregressive video generation~\cite{li2024arlon, liu2024mardini, weng2024art, zhang2025generative, yuan2025lumos, ren2025autoregressive, henschel2025streamingt2v, gu2025starflow, liu2025infinitystar} has attracted increasing attention due to its potential in world and game simulation.
 It generates a video sequentially under a causal factorization, conditioning each frame on its historical context.